44 Ferocious Waves Attacking Lighthouses - Part 2

 Okay, not waves attacking in a power struggle

-against man-made lighthouses, but this shot
+man-made lighthouses, but this shot

 was creepy cool.
 The photographer called it